 • • •

 Author Bio: Reena Raj is a Positive Psychology practitioner (MSc MAPP), a qualified coach, yoga instructor and an artist.
-She specializes in Mindfulness and Existential coaching.
-She manages her portfolio career by applying themes from positive psychology, coaching and Yoga in her writing and mind and body practice.
-She works with individuals as well as organisations at all levels to facilitate positive growth and help people reach their highest potential.
+She specializes in mindfulness and existential coaching.
 She is actively involved with assisting charities in creating programs that enable positive change.
 You may follow her on Twitter.